stew-anderson/blog/_posts/2025-08-20-the-bottleneck-in-business-automation-and-how-ai-breaks-it.markdown

 Enter AI.

 For the first time, natural language serves as the gateway to automation.
 No lengthy requirement documents.
-No need for a translation layer between “what the business wants” and “what engineering can create”.
+No need for a translation layer between "what the business wants" and "what engineering can create".
 You simply describe the process in plain English, and the system translates it into action.

 When I tried out one of these new platforms, it completely turned my engineering instincts on it’s head.